How to Find Strong Buy Retail and Wholesale Stocks Using the Zacks Rank

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at Restoration Hardware (RH), which was added to the Zacks Rank #1 list on April 21, 2021.
+Let's take a look at Abercrombie & Fitch (ANF), which was added to the Zacks Rank #1 list on February 2, 2021.

-RH, formerly known as Restoration Hardware, is a leading luxury retailer in the home furnishing space.
-The company offers dominant merchandise assortments across a growing number of categories, including furniture, lighting, textiles, bath ware, décor, outdoor and garden, tableware, and child and teen furnishings.
+Abercrombie & Fitch Co. operates as a specialty retailer of premium, high-quality casual apparel for men, women, and kids through a network of approximately 850 stores across North America, Europe, Asia and the Middle East.

 Eight analysts revised their earnings estimate upwards in the last 60 days for fiscal 2022.
-The Zacks Consensus Estimate has increased $1.74 to $20.97 per share.
-RH boasts an average earnings surprise of 30.4%.
+The Zacks Consensus Estimate has increased $0.30 to $1.42 per share.
+ANF boasts an average earnings surprise of 404.9%.

-Earnings are expected to grow 17.6% for the current fiscal year, while revenue is projected to increase 18.4%.
+Earnings are forecasted to see growth of 294.5% for the current fiscal year, and sales are expected to increase 11.9%.

-RH has been moving higher over the past four weeks as well, up 21.3% compared to the S&P 500's gain of 5.8%.
+ANF has been moving higher over the past four weeks as well, up 18.6% compared to the S&P 500's gain of 5.1%.

 Bottom Line

-With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Restoration Hardware should be on investors' shortlist.
+With a #1 (Strong Buy) ranking, positive trend in earnings estimate revisions, and strong market momentum, Abercrombie & Fitch should be on investors' shortlist.

 If you want even more information on the Zacks Ranks, or one of our many other investing strategies, check out the Zacks Education home page.